 This scarring is difficult to correct, and the pinched or baggy skin may be long-lasting.

-Other scarring issues rarely encountered after liposuction
+Other scarring issues that can be encountered after liposuction

 Research demonstrates that scarring after liposuction is not common, even with ultrasound- and laser-assisted liposuction techniques (though risks are much higher with those techniques).
 There are some instances where unpredictable problems arise that may result in more significant scarring.

-Inexperienced practitioners may choose to place incisions in a more obvious place, increasing the visibility of the small scars later on.
+Some practitioners may choose to place incisions in a more obvious place, increasing the visibility of the small scars later on.
 If liposuction is performed underneath an incision, the incision scar may be depressed.

 Keloidal or hypertrophic scarring remains an unexpected risk in some people, which we can’t predict unless someone has a history of keloid scars.